-line instruction meaning $\overline{p_i}$: store R1 Save head position into R_1 $p_i + 1$: read R1 Put the current tape symbol into R_0 meaning, if we see 1 on the tape in the current state p_i , we replace it with a 2, move the tape head to the right, and move to state p_j .
+line instruction meaning

+p_i : store R1 Save head position into R_1

+$p_i + 1$: read R1 Put the current tape symbol into R_0

+Now we look at the transition of the Turing Machine.
+Suppose we have a transition that says meaning, if we see 1 on the tape in the current state p_i , we replace it with a 2, move the tape head to the right, and move to state p_j .
 We can implement that transition by the following program fragment: